The Other Parent has Taken My Child

 Get one!
 The police may not be able to help until you get a custody order.
 You must call them first and make a report anyway.

 If you and the abducting parent are married, you can file for divorce and ask for a temporary order giving you custody.
 You must file a motion for temporary orders, schedule a court hearing, and give the other parent notice.
-You may be able to get an emergency temporary custody order through the ex parte department.
+You may be able to get an emergency temporary custody order.

-If there has been any physical violence or threat of it against you/your child by the abducting parent, you can apply for a domestic violence protection order (DVPO) to keep the abducting parent from bothering/harassing you/your children.
+If there has been any physical violence or threat of it against you/your child by the abducting parent, you can apply for a domestic violence protection order (DVPO) to keep the abducting parent from bothering or harassing you and/or your children.
 It can also give you custody.

-Even if you and the abducting parent were not married, you can get a DVPO if you had the child/lived/were in a relationship together.
-Domestic Violence: Can the System Help Me has more info.
+Even if you and the abducting parent were not married, you can get a DVPO if you had the child, lived, or were in a relationship together.
+Read Domestic Violence: Can the System Help Me to learn more.

 You can get a DVPO without a lawyer.
 There is no filing fee.
 You first get a two-week temporary order (an ex parte order).
 Then the sheriff tries to serve the abducting parent before you return to court for a "permanent" (one year) Protection Order.
 At that return hearing, you should offer all the evidence you can about abuse.
 This might include police reports, medical records, and witnesses’ written statements.